 - 1. FOOTWEAR Selecting the correct footwear for the individual is very important.
-Feet come in many different shapes and sizes, there is no one size fits all approach.
-The ANMF handout states sturdy shoes are recommended but does not indicate what makes a shoe sturdy.
-Information in our app will guide workers to select appropriate shoes in regards to support, structure, protection and reducing slips and falls9.
-Correct footwear and injury prevention education improves working conditions and reduces the number of musculoskeletal injuries recorded in jobs that require prolonged periods of standing10.
-It is essential that chosen footwear is correctly fitted and comfortable to reduce overuse injuries and fatigue11.
-Shoes with non slip soles have been shown to decrease slipping injuries by 50%12. - SIMPLE HOME STRENGTHENING PROGRAM It is commonly thought that standing all day makes your feet strong - this in fact is not true but quite the opposite, prolonged standing makes overuse injuries more common.
+Feet come in different shapes and sizes, there is no one size fits all approach to this.
+Information in our app guide workers to select appropriate shoes in regards to support, structure, protection and reduce the risk of slips and falls.
+The correct footwear and education regarding foot health and footwear choice could improve working conditions for workers and impact the high number of injuries repeatedly recorded in jobs that require prolonged periods of standing.
+Shoes with correct non slip soles have been shown to decrease slipping by 50%. - 2.
+SIMPLE HOME STRENGTHENING PROGRAM It is commonly thought that standing all day makes your feet strong this in fact is not true but quite the opposite, prolonged standing makes overuse injuries more common.
 By strengthening the feet we reduce the likelihood of soft tissue injuries.
-Prevention of injuries and reducing re-occurrences of work related injuries will save a lot of pain, effort and money13. - ORTHOTICS Utilising a prefabricated orthotic in the shoes of staff will help improve comfort, reduce stress in the muscles, specifically target pressure areas and help prevent foot and ankle injuries from occurring14.
-In occupations standing at least 75% of the time orthotics decreased foot, back and leg pain15. - MASSAGE ROLLER Overuse injuries from prolonged standing and repetitive tasks can be reduced by using a simple massage tool at home.
-Massage has been shown to help prevent and treat injuries to the feet including plantar fasciitis16.
+Prevention of injuries and reducing re-occurrences of work related injuries will save a lot of pain, effort and money.

-- 5. STRETCH BAND Stretching the muscles of the lower limb prior to work has been shown to reduce injuries in workers17. - NIGHT SPLINT The night splint provides prolonged stretch and compression which has been proven to reduce pain and discomfort for the wearer and further help with venous return improving comfort after periods of weightbearing and exercise^{18 19}.
+- 3. ORTHOTICS Utilising a prefabricated orthotic in the shoes of staff will help improve comfort, reduce stress in the muscles, specifically target pressure areas and help prevent foot and ankle injuries from occurring.
+In occupations standing at least 75% of the time orthotics decreased foot, back and leg pain.
+Studies also promote the use of cushioned orthotics in combination with pressure matts for a superior outcome. - 4.
+Massage roller Overuse injuries from prolonged standing and repetitive tasks can be reduced by using a simple massage tool at home.
+Massage has been shown to help prevent and treat injuries to the feet including plantar fasciitis. - 5.
+Stretch band Stretching the muscles of the lower limb prior to work has been shown to reduce injuries in workers - 6.
+Night Splint- The night splint provides prolonged stretch and compression which has been proven to reduce pain and discomfort for the wearer and further help with venous return improving comfort after periods of weightbearing and exercise .

-From research it is known that education on preventative measures in work places has been shown to have a positive effect on prevention and control of work related musculoskeletal disorders20.
+From research it is known that education in regards to preventative measures in work places has been shown to have a positive effect on prevention and control of work related musculoskeletal disorders.